Mariano Fortuny in 1867 by Federico de Madrazo (Wikipedia)

 This year marks the 180th anniversary of the birth of Spanish painter Mariano Fortuny 1838-1874 (not to be confused with his son Mariano Fortuny y Madrazo, the fashion designer).
 For the first time, Madrid’s Museo del Prado held a comprehensive exhibition devoted to Fortuny, showing 169 art pieces loaned by private collectors and major museums including the Museu Nacional d’Art de Catalunya – MNAC (Barcelona) and Museo Fortuny (Venice).

 Fortuny was internationally renowned and, after Francisco de Goya (see Glendinning’s donation post), considered one of the best Spanish painters and printmakers of the 19th century.
-His take on genre painting was fashionable, and collecting his art was a sign of class for the bourgeoisie, as Carlos Reyero explains in his recent book.
+His take on genre painting was fashionable, and collecting his art was a sign of class for the bourgeoisie, as Carlos Reyero explains in his recent book (C205.d.4208).
 Fortuny had great success painting genre scenes and Moresque-inspired paintings.
 But at the same time he was an innovator and enjoyed the rare privilege of creating the art he wished.
 He was very versatile artist; he mastered all the techniques he undertook: oil painting, with precise touch often compared with Ernest Meissonier’s, and especially watercolour and etching, advancing both techniques and achieving new results.
 He used watercolour in a more modern way, as an autonomous art technique, and not only for preparatory works.
 His etchings were influenced mainly by the work of Goya, Rembrandt and José de Ribera.
 As he was more skilful than his contemporaries, he aroused both their envy and admiration.
 Continue reading

 The University Library has recently acquired the catalogue published on the occasion of the exhibition A.R.
 Penck, Rites de passage (S950.a.201.5701) which was held at the Fondation Maeght, Saint-Paul de Vence near Nice from March 18 to June 18, 2017.
 Penck was one of the greatest German artists of the late 20th century along with Georg Baselitz, Markus Lüpertz, Sigmar Polke and Jörg Immendorff.
 The focus of the exhibition was on the challenges of his painting and sculpture through different periods, each chosen to give a better understanding of the richness of his aesthetic, existential, philosophical and literary worlds.
 The exhibition presented around one hundred paintings, sculptures, large sets of drawings, prints and artists’ books.
 Continue reading